 In the following you find all reports from stakeholder dialogue meetings since 2001.

 adidas holds strong relationships within the sustainability area.
-The following table summarises key collaborations and memberships of adidas in the sustainability area.
-We describe the principal reasons for our ongoing participation in each of these organisations.
+The following table summarizes key collaborations and memberships of adidas in the sustainability area.
+We describe the principal reasons for our ongoing participation in each of these organizations.

 |Status||Reason for participation|